Exabyte-io/documentation/docs/materials/overview.md

 # Importing from the Bank

-Instructions on how to operate the Materials-specific Bank repository can be retrieved [here](bank.md).
+Instructions on how to operate the Materials Bank repository can be retrieved [here](bank.md).